 Else, if you know the Directorate/ branch which you want to contact, you can call on 011-2143434 or 011-2470946 to get the operator assistance.

 A: The hotline number 011-2471471 is only for receiving information from the general public regarding any act violating the Customs Law.
-Such reliable information received by the CID are analyzed to prepare intelligence products which will then be investigated by Customs or disseminated as intelligence alerts for the officers in the respective operational areas to be vigilant.
+Such reliable information received by the CI is analyzed to prepare intelligence products which will then be investigated by Customs or disseminated as intelligence alerts for the officers in the respective operational areas to be vigilant.

 Successful information will be rewarded.

-Q: What kind of services can I obtain from CID as a stake holder?
+Q: What kind of services can I obtain from CI as a stakeholder?